-By a strict structural interpretation, EDF, the expected default frequency, meaning the probability of observing the firm to default within one year, ought to equal the normal probability $\text{EDF}t = N(\text{DD}t)$.
-KMV however, breaks the model at this point, and instead relies on its large database of historical defaults to map DD to EDF by a proprietary function EDF = f(DD). f(DD) gives the actual fraction of all firms with the given DD that have been observed to default within one year.
+By a strict structural interpretation, EDF, the expected default frequency, meaning the probability of observing the firm to default within one year, ought to equal the normal probability $EDF_t = N(DD_t)$.
+KMV, however, breaks the model at this point, and instead relies on its large database of historical defaults to map DD to EDF by a proprietary function EDF = f(DD). f(DD) is designed to give the actual fraction of all firms with the given DD that have been observed to default within one year.

-Studies such as Duffie et al [4] indicate that the distance to default DD_t is a reasonable firm-specific dynamic (defined by current observations of the firm) quantity that correlates strongly with credit spreads and observed historical default frequency.
+Studies such as Duffie et al [6] indicate that the distance to default DD_t is a reasonable firm-specific dynamic (defined by current observations of the firm) quantity that correlates strongly with credit spreads and observed historical default frequency.